YIP interns

 There are 3 steps you need to take to be considered for YIP Year 1:

-- Submit a 2025 One Summer Chicago Department of Family and Support Services application here.
+1. Submit the Chicago Youth Works Department of Family and Support Services application.

 Year 2 Internship: Applications will be released via email to participants who successfully completed YIP Year 1.
 To ensure we have the right email address on file, feel free to reach out to ucyip@uchicago.edu